JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 In other words, we grab either architecture with `getattr(smp, self.architecture)` and then instantiate it with `cls(...)`.

+Now that we have an instantiated model, we can put it in the PyTorch Lightning `LightningModule` which basically makes it easy to train a PyTorch model.
+There's a lot to know about Lightning, but it essentially works by removing all the boilerplate code of pure PyTorch, making it easier to train a model and less bug-prone.
+It has specific methods that makes training simpler.

+If we focus on the training part, though, we see in `training_step` that our model starts by grabbing each batch of images passed to our model.
+Those batches are pixel arrays of our images that are passed to the model. `x` is our training images, and `y` is what we are training to predict (our ground truth).
+We have our images go through the `forward` method, which takes the input images and calculates the prediction (`preds`) after going through the layers of the model.

+    def forward(self, image):
+        # Forward pass through the network
+        return self.model(image)

+    def training_step(self, batch, batch_idx):
+        # Swtich on training mode
+        self.model.train()
+        torch.set_grad_enabled(True)

+        # Load images and labels
+        x = batch["chip"]
+        y = batch["label"].long()
+        if self.gpus:
+            x, y = x.cuda(non_blocking=True), y.cuda(non_blocking=True)

+        # Forward pass
+        preds = self.forward(x)

+        # Calculate training loss
+        criterion = XEDiceLoss()
+        xe_dice_loss = criterion(preds, y)
+        print('Successfully calculated loss.')

+        # Log batch xe_dice_loss
+        self.log(
+            "xe_dice_loss",
+            xe_dice_loss,
+            on_step=True,
+            on_epoch=True,
+            prog_bar=True,
+            logger=True
+        )

+        return xe_dice_loss

+We keep going through each batch of the data.
+Once we have gone through all the batches, we've finished the epoch and we can calculate the model performance by seeing how well it performs on the validation data.

+#### Loss Function

+A loss function is what we use in deep learning to help our model know how well it is performing and, by consequence, how we should update the model weights.
+We used the XEDiceLoss loss function to train our model.
+From the Benchmark Blog Post of the competition:

+> For training, we will use a standard mixture of 50% cross-entropy loss and 50% dice loss, which improves learning when there are unbalanced classes.
+Since our images tend to contain more non-water than water pixels, this metric should be a good fit.
+Broadly speaking, cross-entropy loss evaluates differences between predicted and ground truth pixels and averages over all pixels, while dice loss measures overlap between predicted and ground truth pixels and divides a function of this value by the total number of pixels in both images.
+This custom class will inherit torch.nn.Module, which is the base class for all neural network modules in PyTorch.
+A lower XEDiceLoss score indicates better performance.

+When I was using earlier versions of `torch`, I had a lot of issues with this loss function.
+This was because the dtypes for `torch.where()` used to have to be very particular.
+However, when I switched to using more recent versions of `torch`, I no longer had any data type errors.

+That said, I did need to add `.float()` to `self.xe(pred, temp_true).float()` because I could not calculate the mean of `xe_loss.masked_select(valid_pixel_mask).mean()` without it.

+    class XEDiceLoss(nn.Module):
+    """
+    Computes (0.5 * CrossEntropyLoss) + (0.5 * DiceLoss).
+    """

+    def __init__(self):
+        super().__init__()
+        self.xe = nn.CrossEntropyLoss(reduction="none")

+    def forward(self, pred, true):
+        valid_pixel_mask = true.ne(255) # valid pixel mask

+        # Cross-entropy loss
+        temp_true = torch.where((true == 255), 0, true) # cast 255 to 0 temporarily
+        xe_loss = self.xe(pred, temp_true).float()
+        xe_loss = xe_loss.masked_select(valid_pixel_mask).mean()

+        # Dice loss
+        pred = torch.softmax(pred, dim=1)[:, 1]
+        pred = pred.masked_select(valid_pixel_mask)
+        true = true.masked_select(valid_pixel_mask)
+        dice_loss = 1 - (2.0 * torch.sum(pred * true)) / (torch.sum(pred + true) + 1e-7)

+        return (0.5 * xe_loss.long()) + (0.5 * dice_loss)

+#### Performance Metric

+I used the same performance metric (Jaccard index / Intersection Over Union) as the blog post to evaluate our model.
+There were no issues with it.

 #### Troubleshooting During Training

 I ran into a lot of issues when trying to train the models.
 I will go through them here.